 In a major disaster, insurance companies may need to pay many claims at once.
 Can your insurer handle that?
 It’s not a question the average consumer knows the answer to, but luckily there’s a group of five independent agencies who rate the financial strength of insurance companies.
 Make sure to check yours now and see where it ranks.

 Insurance isn’t a one-time purchase, but something that you’ll keep as long as you own your home.
 That’s why it’s important to think long-term about the costs of your premium and deductible.
-Insurance companies may raise your premium if you make a claim, so you’ll need to calculate whether raising your deductible and paying out-of-pocket more often will be more cost efficient than a higher annual premium.
-Your insurance agent can make the best recommendation to fit your needs.
+Insurance companies may raise your premium if you make a claim, so you’ll need to calculate whether raising your deductible and paying out-of-pocket more often will be more cost-efficient than a higher annual premium.
+Your insurance broker can make the best recommendation to fit your needs.
 Additionally, having a proactive partner like Chubb can help you identify ways to prevent issues from happening in the first place, by suggesting things like a generator purchase or a leak-detection device.